chriteixeira/twitch-toolkit/README.md

         });
 ```

-The Webhook/WebSub requires a public endpoint on the running express server/application to receive the data from the hub.
+The Webhook/WebSub requires a public endpoint on the running server/application to receive the data from the hub.
 Without this, its impossible to make this work.

 The methods and events are described in the [WebHook documentation page](https://chriteixeira.github.io/twitch-toolkit/0.0.8/WebHook.html)